rickapps/dots-game/README.md

 ### Definitions of terms used in the code

 **claims:** a list of all boxes on the gameboard.
+Indices correspond to the description above.
 If a list value is -1, the box is not claimed.
 A value of 1 or 2 means a claim by player1 or player2.

 **history:** a list of all moves in the game.
 It is a list of lists of move tuples.
 Odd indexes will be player0 moves and even indexes will be player1 moves.

 **lines:** a list of lines on the gameboard.
+Indices correspond to the description above.
 A value of 1 means the line has been selected.
 A value of 0 means the line is available to select.

 **move:** a three value tuple.
 Val0 is the line# selected, Val1 is the box# claimed.
 Val3 is the second box claimed.
 (2, 0, -1) means line#2 was selected and it completes box#0.
 (2,-1,-1) means line#2 was selected and no boxes were completed. (-1,-1,-1) means game is over, there are no lines left to select.